 Try and avoid foods that are really messy to eat or require too much preparing.
 Things like nuts, bananas and fruit smoothies are great as they’re full of all kinds of nutrients that can help keep you going.

-If your body painter is supplying the snacks and drinks make sure you let them know if you’ve got any food allergies, dietary requirements, or if there’s any foods that you don’t eat so that they can work around that.
+If your body painter is supplying the snacks and drinks make sure you let them know if you’ve got any food allergies, dietary requirements, or if there are any foods that you don’t eat so that they can work around that.

 Loose Fitting Light Robe